 Previous introductory experience using data analysis software is expected, though you are not expected to be familiar with jamovi before entering the unit.

-Buying a textbook is not required, as readings for each topic will be made available for you to access online via your Canvas Reading List.
+Buying a textbook is not required, as readings for each topic will be made available for you to access via your Canvas Reading List or the UC library.